hapax/hapax.github.io/assets/simple-physics.md

 Not all of these quantities will turn out to be relevant.
 For instance, the size of the initial kick $x$ can be discarded.
 Why?
-Go grab a string, a pumpkin, and a stop watch, and you'll find that (at least for small kicks) the period is independent of the size of initial kick.
+Go grab a string, a pumpkin, and a stopwatch, and you'll find that (at least for small kicks) the period is independent of the size of the kick.
 That leaves the pumpkin mass $m$, string length $\ell$, and gravity $g$.
 You can also eliminate the pumpkin mass empirically, but as we'll see, we can leave it in and let dimensional analysis *tell us* it's irrelevant.